viktorarias/sprites-tweenmax-animation/README.md

 <br>
 `npm install`

-Then install parcel to bundle the files
+Then, install parcel to bundle the files
 <br>
 `npm install -g parcel-bundler`